faranalytics/socketnaut/README.md

 ### ServiceServer

 A `ServiceServer` can consume any native Node.js server (e.g., HTTP, HTTPS, TCP).
-The "wrapped" Node.js server is used the same way it is used natively; it can even be passed into an external routing facility.
+The "wrapped" Node.js server is used the same way it is used natively; it can even be passed into an external routing facility or provided to a web application framework; please see the [Examples](#examples) section for instruction on how to do this.

 ## API